Clinical Neurophysiology & Epilepsy Fellowships

 Explore This Fellowship

-The intent of this two-year fellowship is to provide a strong foundation in clinical epileptology and in the technical, interpretive and clinical aspects of electroencephalography and evoked potentials such that the fellow would be able to direct an epilepsy program and an EEG/EP laboratory.
+The intent of this program track is to provide a strong foundation in clinical epileptology and in the technical, interpretive and clinical aspects of electroencephalography and evoked potentials such that the fellow would be able to direct an epilepsy program and an EEG/EP laboratory.

-Our fellowship program offers training to adult and pediatric neurologists.
-The fellowship program relies on case-based learning to achieve its educational objectives.
+Both programs rely on case-based learning to achieve their educational objectives.
 Clinical experience is complemented by a series of didactic lectures, an array of clinical and scientific weekly conferences, and a journal club.
 Fellows also gain teaching experience in their interactions with Neurology residents, medical students, and allied health professionals.

-The service includes an inpatient consultation service, an active outpatient epilepsy clinic, an epilepsy monitoring unit, an epilepsy surgery program co-directed by Dr. Emad Eskandar, a Pediatric Epilepsy Program directed by Dr. Thiele, and an active epilepsy research program including both clinical and basic science research approaches to the problem of chronic epilepsy.
+The service includes an inpatient consultation service, an active outpatient epilepsy clinic, an epilepsy monitoring unit, an epilepsy surgery program, a Pediatric Epilepsy Program directed by Dr. Thiele, and an active epilepsy research program including both clinical and basic science research approaches to the problem of chronic epilepsy.
 In addition to offering advice on the medical management of seizure disorders, and evaluation for the surgical management of such problems, the Epilepsy Service also provides the opportunity for patients to enroll in investigational treatment protocols.

-We expect that most fellows will stay for a two to three year period.
-While the curriculum is mixed throughout the fellowship experience, the first year will emphasize clinical neurophysiology while the second year will emphasize clinical epileptology and research.
+While the curriculum is mixed throughout the fellowship experience, the first year will emphasize clinical neurophysiology while the second year will emphasize clinical epileptology in accordance with ACGME guidelines.

 On the Epilepsy Service, the fellow will be responsible for: